-Why reduce your waste?
+Why you should reduce your waste

 When waste is disposed of in a landfill, valuable resources are permanently buried which isn’t sustainable in the long term and damages the environment.
 Much of this waste could be recycled or reused and some can be avoided all together by making a few small changes.
 Please see the suggestions below for easy ways you can reduce and reuse and help to make Croydon more sustainable.

 Home composting is a great way for you to reduce the amount you throw away whilst improving the soil quality in your garden.
 We’ve teamed up with Straight plc to supply reduced cost compost bins, wormeries and water butts, for more details please go to www.croydon.getcomposting.com or call 0844 472 1888.

 For information on making the most of your compost bin, including advice on any issues please see www.recyclenow.com/reduce/home-composting.

 Many of us don’t realise the amount of food which we throw away, and research shows the average household could save £50 a month just by wasting less.
 If less food was wasted it would be the carbon equivalent of removing one in five cars from the road, so it’s not only better for your pocket, but better for the environment too!

 Love Food Hate Waste has lots of fantastic recipes, hints, tips and ideas about how to make the most of your food, and don’t forget where you haven’t been able to avoid food waste it can be recycled in your weekly food waste collection.

 Currently 3% of the household waste sent to landfill comprises of disposable nappies which can take over 100 years to decompose.
 Reusable, washable nappies can be better for babies and also more environmentally friendly.
 To find out more contact the Croydon Real Nappy Network who often have vouchers available to help with the cost.